 Treasury teams are under constant pressure to answer new questions from CFOs, fast.
 The challenge is that traditional systems generally aren’t built for the pace or the specificity of those requests.
 When priorities change, dashboards become stale, and building new reports can take days.

-Watch this video for a quick explanation, or keep reading below!
+Watch the short video for a quick overview, or keep reading to dive deeper.

 The Metric in Question

-The treasury analyst and prospective Trovata user needed a fast, accurate view of day’s cash on hand, which is a fundamental liquidity metric for any company burning cash or scaling aggressively.
-They wanted to communicate it to the CFO daily, which is not always easy for fast scaling businesses or those with complex banking and transaction data.
+The treasury analyst and prospective Trovata user needed a fast, accurate view of DCOH, a fundamental liquidity metric for companies burning cash or scaling aggressively.
+They wanted to communicate it to the CFO daily, which is not always easy for fast-scaling businesses or those with complex banking and transaction data.

 Step 1: Build the Prompt, Not the Dashboard

-The first thing Chris did to help come up with this requested metric was draft a simple natural-language instruction on their behalf:
+The first thing Chris did to come up with the DCOH metric was draft an initial prompt or natural-language instruction for Trovata AI:

 “Pull my balances, take the total cash available today, and divide it by my daily burn rate.
 Return the result as days cash on hand.”

-Because Trovata is already aggregating real-time balances and transactions via direct APIs, Trovata AI can retrieve the numbers instantly.
-Then it performs the calculation and surfaces the result in plain English.
+Because Trovata is already aggregating real-time balances and transactions via direct APIs, Trovata AI was able to retrieve the numbers instantly.
+Then, it performed the calculation and surfaced the result in plain English.

-The key to this is that he didn’t need to pre-build a data model.
-The data already existed, structured and normalized in Trovata’s bank data lake.
-The AI layer simply bridged the gap between raw information and the specific metric the prospect needed.
+What’s important to note is that he didn’t need to prebuild a data model.
+The data already existed—structured and normalized in Trovata’s bank data lake.
+The example shown here uses a demo account, but the workflow is the same in a live customer environment.
+The AI layer simply translated that underlying data into the specific metric the prospect needed.

 This is exactly what we mean when we reference ‘clean, accessible, real-time data’ as a prerequisite for AI success in treasury.
-If that underlying data was a result of manual, error prone workflows or made up of information that was days old, the AI’s response has no chance of giving an accurate answer.
+If the underlying data was brought in through manual, error-prone workflows or contained outdated information, the AI’s response would’ve had no chance of providing an accurate answer.

 Step 2: Use AI to Optimize the Prompt

-This is where AI becomes a force multiplier.
-You don’t just use AI to get the result.
+💡This is where AI becomes a force multiplier.
+You don’t just use AI to get a result.
 You use AI to help create the prompt that gets the result.

 Step 3: Validate Before You Trust

-• Checking total cash on the Balances page
+- Checking total cash on the Balances page in Trovata

-After verifying, he found that the AI answer was indeed accurate, and the prompt was written effectively.
+After completing this verification, he found the AI response accurate and the prompt well written.

-Tip: As another verification path, Trovata AI can show the database query used to generate its output, giving technically-minded users full transparency.
-Explainability is one of the key questions that treasury teams should ask any AI vendor.
+Bonus Tip: Trovata AI enables you to view the actual database query it uses for any given prompt to generate its output, offering full transparency for technically-minded users.
+We always say that ‘explainability’ is one of the key questions that treasury teams should ask any AI vendor.

 Step 4: Repeat as Needed

-Even though the AI prompt can’t yet be saved natively, Chris used a clever workaround, placing the prompt text directly in a dashboard report title.
+In order to demonstrate to the prospective client how they could easily re-run this prompt, Chris placed the prompt text directly in a dashboard report title.
 That allowed him to:

 What would have required a custom metric or a scoped dashboard in a legacy tool is now a lightweight workflow anyone can reproduce.